-You have difficult a co-parent who drives you insane.
+You have a difficult co-parent who drives you insane.
 It can feel like you are imprisoned by them.
 You can’t escape them because of your children.
 It can feel like a life sentence.

 Yes!
 The trick is learning how to invest your energy and power into things that will enhance your life, not detract from it.
 If you follow these simple rules, you will be amazed at how much better your life can be – in spite of your difficult co-parent!